thufir-dev/thufir/README.md

-# Thufir - AI VS Code extension to help with SRE duties

 ![Thufir](resources/thufir_readme.png)

 Thufir is an open-source VS Code extension that combines server monitoring with AI assistance and agents to help developers manage and troubleshoot their servers efficiently.